tomato23d/22.PostBlog/README.md

 # PostBlog

 ## The Application

-The application is in progress to provide the blogging platform for visitors to post comments on selected topics.
+The application has been developed to showcase the handlebars technology in MVC configuration with SQL database support.

+Given the delay with submission, it become obvious that later works including the final MERN project are constructed on more advanced platform.

 ## Methods

-Recently acquired skills of npm products such as handlebars, express suite and bcrypt have been mastered to draft the presented code.
+Acquired skills of npm products such as handlebars, express suite and bcrypt have been mastered to draft the presented code.

 ## Further Development

-Further tunning and developments of this code are in progress.
+Plenty of work is required to beautify this page.

+## Demonstration

+The application functionality is recorded in video: [https://drive.google.com/file/d/1aF_ZwsJS52J9HwWZGcWPhtvBqQqSA5_R/view].